Last Updated on August 25, 2021

 - Airline Shuttle: This service is available 24 hours a day.
 Shuttle service to strip hotels is $9 one-way.
 If your hotel is downtown, the shuttle service will cost you $10 one-way.
 Round trip tickets are also available and will save you a few dollars.
 They also offer walk-up limo service from the airport to your hotel for around $50, depending on how many people are in your party.

 - Bell Trans: Bell Trans also offers shuttle service 24 hours a day.
 A one-way ride to the strip will cost you only $7, and a trip downtown will cost you $8.50.
 You can save a couple dollars if you buy a round-trip ticket.
 This company also has a walk-up sedan and limo service from the airport to your hotel for around $50-60.

-- Super Shuttle: This shuttle service is also available 24 hours and offers wheelchair accessible vans.
+- Super Shuttle: Currently not providing airport shuttling due to Covid-19.
+This shuttle service is also available 24 hours and offers wheelchair accessible vans.
 They provide one-way only tickets to either the Strip or downtown hotels for $11.